mog456/MogCorp-LMU-Tools-Bundle/README.md

 ## A Note On trackData.json
 The MogCorp CornerMajig tool relies on the .json file trackData.json found at ``.../SimHub/DashTemplates/MogCorp CornerMajig/JavascriptExtensions/Extras/Data/trackData.json``.
 This file may come down to personal preference in terms of when a corner starts/ends.
 Editing this file (e.g. moving the 'start' of a corner backwards or moving the 'end' of a corner forward) can be done at your own discretion.
 Similarly some corners have been amalgamated into one - e.g. turn 1 and 2 at Bahrain) this is purely my own preference and if you wish to edit this file please feel free.
 What I would ask is that I am aware that some of the data contained here may be noticeably off.
 If you find this to be the case and you have edited the trackData please let me know so I can include any updated data in future releases.

+In terms of editing the trackData.json make sure there is no corner overlap (e.g. a corner start distance SHOULD NOT BE GREATER THAN the previous corners' end distance) *AND* make sure that each data element in corners[] has an individual cornerName.
+There is absolutely no need for the corners to named sequentially (1, 2, 3, etc).
+The names are strings so you can call them what you want **AS LONG AS** each cornerName is unique.

 Also, this cornerMajig tool is potentially extensible (in terms of being adapted for other sims) as it is only reliant on core SimHub telemetry data.
 If you have track data you wish to be included but is related to a sim other than LMU, again let me know as I'd be happy to incorporate it if you can provide me with the data (I have been using data from MoTeC).